gnobitab/InstaFlow/README.md

 <div align="center">

-# InstaFlow: One Step is Enough for High-Quality Diffusion-Based
+# InstaFlow: One Step is Enough for High-Quality Diffusion-Based <br /> Text-to-Image Generation
-# Text-to-Image Generation

 [[Paper]]()